 This is normal and it’s important to allow yourself the space and time to process your feelings.

-If you’re struggling with your mental health, you might like to read our articles; 7 tips for coping with stress and anxiety and 10 things you can do to help yourself through feelings of depression.
+If you’re struggling with your mental health, you might find it helpful to read our articles: 7 tips for coping with stress and anxiety and 10 things you can do to help yourself through feelings of depression.
 The healthy mind section of our website also has information on counselling and therapy services if you feel you’d benefit from extra support.

 2. Learn what works for you